thdaemon/pixiv-novel-saver/README.md

 0.2.x version is not compatible with 0.1.x version.
 So in order to avoid trouble, the default save location has also changed.

+## Built-In Login support

+It is very sad that pixiv.net login interface is protected by reCAPTCHA.
+If you have some methods to bypass it, please contact me.

 ## TODO

 - [x] Basic features available